Once your resume hits the spot, the next important thing in your recruitment process is a personal interview. And so is your preparation.

 - Where do you find yourself after 5 years?

-- Challenges you faced at work and the way you rectify them!
+- Challenges you face at work and the way you rectify them!

 - Your greatest strength and weakness?